solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/_index.md

               namespace: gloo-system
 ```

-The Virtual Service assumes that you are using the namespace `gloo-system` for your Gloo installation.
+The Virtual Service assumes that you are using the namespace `gloo-system` for your Gloo Edge installation.
 In this initial configuration, we are matching the prefix `/` for all domains.
 Save the yaml as the file `grpc-vs.yaml` and run the following:

 ```bash
 kubectl apply -f grpc-vs.yaml